-The Company is a provider of integrated computer systems that perform data processing (available for in-house installations or outsourced services) for banks and credit unions.
+The Company is a leading provider of technology solutions and payment processing services primarily for financial services organizations.
 The Company's operations are classified into two reportable segments: bank systems and services ("Bank") and credit union systems and services ("Credit Union").
 The Company evaluates the performance of its segments and allocates resources to them based on various factors, including prospects for growth, return on investment, and return on revenue.